sidharths9105/sidharths9105/README.md

 # Hi there 👋 I'm Sidharth S

-🎓 Third year CSE student at LBS College of Engineering, Kasaragod
+🎓 Final year CSE student at LBS College of Engineering, Kasaragod
 💻 Passionate about building intelligent systems and clean web applications
 📫 Reach me at: sidharths9105@gmail.com